earthlab/earthlab.github.io/_posts/courses/earth-analytics/00-course-overview/sessions/2017-01-01-week-08-spectral-remote-sensing-modis.md

 ### Produce a .pdf report

 Create a new `R markdown `document.
-Name it: **lastName-firstInitial-week7.Rmd** Within your `.Rmd` document, include the plots listed below.
-When you are done with your report, use `knitr` to convert it to `PDF` format.
-Submit both the `.Rmd` file and the `.pdf` file.
+Name it: **lastName-firstInitial-weeknumber.Rmd** Within your `.Rmd` document, include the plots listed below.
+When you are done with your report, use `knitr` to convert it to `html` format.
+Submit both the `.Rmd` file and the `.html` file.
 Be sure to name your files as instructed above!

 #### Use knitr code chunk arguments
 In your final report, use the following knitr code chunk arguments to hide messages